Agusioma/engineering-education/articles/kubernetes-clusters-intro/index.md

 - `controller-manager` - runs various controllers that regulate behavior in the cluster,
-- `scheduler` - places different
-pods onto different nodes in the cluster.
+- `scheduler` - places pods in appropriate nodes in our cluster.
 - `etcd` - serves as the storage for the cluster and all the API objects

 To list all nodes in a cluster, we run this command: